alpine9000/amiga_examples/README.md

 ==========================================================
 introduction
 ------------
+This repo contains example programs I have written as I re-learn how to program an amiga.
+The programs are written in assembler and directly access the hardware.
+The target is an Amiga 500 (my long lost friend).
+Currently I do not own an amiga, so I can only test using UAE, so it's possible they will not work on the real hardware.

-This repo is not meant to be an amiga programming guide.
-I don't do things the "correct" way (especially in the early examples).
+Don't use this as an amiga programming guide.
+I don't do things the "correct" way.
+There are heaps of great guides out there if you want to do things the right way.

-I do however try to show exactly what is going on in each example.
-Wherever possible I try and use constants from the OS includes instead of magic custom addresses and numbers etc.

-Where possible I will try and write development system programs that show how data is created/converted.

 documentation
 -------------